ibm-cloud-docs/assistant-data/install-142.md

 1. If you want to use a local storage persistent volume to store backups only, run the `storage.sh` script to create it.

-    You must be a cluster administrator to create a local storage volume, and the script used to create it must be run from the master node of the cluster.
-The master node must have `ssh` access to all of the nodes in your cluster.
+    You must be a cluster administrator to create a local storage volume, and the script used to create it must be run from the coordinator node of the cluster.
+The coordinator node must have `ssh` access to all of the nodes in your cluster.
     {: important}

     - Access the Helm chart from the file server at https://github.com/IBM/cloud-pak/tree/master/repo/cpd/modules/ibm-watson-assistant/x86_64/1.4.2/.
     - Unzip the helm chart so you can access the scripts that are provided in the service installation package.
-    - On the master node, change to the **/path/to/ibm-watson-assistant-prod/ibm_cloud_pak/pak_extensions/pre-install** subdirectory of the archive file that you extracted the product files from earlier.
+    - On the coordinator node, change to the **/path/to/ibm-watson-assistant-prod/ibm_cloud_pak/pak_extensions/pre-install** subdirectory of the archive file that you extracted the product files from earlier.
     - Run the following command:

       ```bash